daCapricorn/ArcMenu/README.md

 Use attribute like ``custom:childSize`` directly into ``RayMenu`` and ``ArcMenu`` XML declaration.
 Also indicate the ``Drawable`` instances as sub elements of these tags.

+A better refactoring would be create a super class to subclass in order to create more easily more customizable animations.

 ##Author

 **Capricorn**